beejjorgensen/flashcard-tinder/README.md

 # Flashcard Tinder
-## Created by Wesley, Stevie, Latoyya, Dan, and John
+## Created by Latoyya, Wesley, Dan, John, and Stevie :)

 ### Built using: